JonasNasimzada/ChessLLM/README.md

 # ChessLLM
-We explore whether Large Language Models can learn strategic chess play through language-based pattern recognition as an alternative to traditional tree-search approaches.
-Our ChessLLM framework trains the Llama 3.2-3B to process chess positions represented in Forsyth-Edwards Notation (FEN) and output moves in Universal Chess Interface (UCI) format.
+ChessLLM is a chess engine developed to investigate the potential of Large Language Models (LLMs) in strategic chess play through linguistic pattern recognition.
+Based on the Llama 3.2-3B model, ChessLLM processes chess positions described in Forsyth-Edwards Notation (FEN) and produces moves using the Universal Chess Interface (UCI) format.
-The training procedure combines supervised fine-tuning on over one million chess moves from LumbrasGigaBase with reinforcement learning via GRPO on more than 130,000 chess moves.
-To evaluate our model, we let it play against Stockfish and Recursive Minimax with Alpha–Beta.
+The framework integrates supervised fine-tuning on expert-level chess datasets with reinforcement learning methods, specifically Group Relative Policy Optimization (GRPO).
+This combination aims to enable the model to internalize both tactical and strategic chess principles, providing an alternative approach to traditional chess engines based on tree-search algorithms.
+ChessLLM's performance was evaluated against baseline engines, achieving significant results, including a 98% win rate against Stockfish at skill level 0.

 Model Pipeline: